 Problem: Homeowners in a split-level home that was constructed in the ‘70s with forced-air HVAC always had problems where some rooms would be comfortable but others were too cold.
 If they adjusted the heat to get those rooms comfortable, the other rooms got way too hot.

-Solution: Installed a multi-zone ductless-mini split system solved the problem, making everyone comfortable, no matter the season.
+Solution: Installing a multi-zone ductless-mini split system solved the problem, making everyone comfortable, no matter the season.

 People who live in split-level homes are familiar with this problem: Some rooms are comfortable, but others end up being too hot or too cold.
 It’s never just right.